vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1932 Inscriptions in the Central Provinces and Berar.
 Nagpur.

-Hiraṇyakeśigr.hyasūtra
+Hiraṇyakeśigr̥hyasūtra

-(HirGS) The Gr.ihyasūtra of Hiraṇyakeśin with extracts from the commentary of Mātr.idatta.
-Edit. by J. Kirste.
+(HirGS) The Gr̥ihyasūtra of Hiraṇyakeśin with extracts from the commentary of Mātr̥idatta.
+Ediṭby J. Kirste.
 Vienna 1889.

 History and Culture of the Indian People

-(HCI) Edit. by R.C.
-Majumdar and others.
+(HCI) Ediṭby R̥C. Majumdar and others.
 Bombay 1951–1977.
 11 vols.

 Hoekstra, A.

 1965 Homeric Modifications of Formulaic Prototypes.
 Studies in the development of Greek epic dictioṇAmsterdam.
-Verh. d.
+Verḥd.
 KoṇAk. v.
 Wet.
 Afd.
 Lett.
 NR

 Deel LXXI No. 1.